 \subsection{GPR Data Interpretation}

-In this section, we introduce a learning model, that is, MigrationNet, to detect subsurface objects.
+In this section, we introduce a learning model, which is a simple version of our previous work, MigrationNet\cite{Feng_2021_WACV}, to interpret subsurface objects.
 Compared with the existing learning-based method of GPR, our approach does not focus on the detection of hyperbola feature in the raw B-scan image, which is not helpful enough to GPR data interpretation task.
 MigrationNet aims at inferring the migration result by interpreting B-scan measurement.

 It illustrated in Fig.\ref{fig:bscan_intro}, the input of MigrationNet is raw GPR B-scan data and it connects to our proposed Multiple Resolution Encoder (MRE).